effektif/user-docs/README.md

 ## Building the documentation

-In general you can easily build the docs from the root directory by running ./build.sh <langauge>.
+In general you can easily build the docs from the root directory by running

+    ./build.sh <de|en>

 This will output the docs as HTML into docs/_build.
 If you want to build to something other than HTML, you can proceed as follows:

 	cd docs
 	make html